 Zacks: Global Net Lease Inc (GNL) Given Consensus Rating of “Hold” by Analysts

-Shares of Global Net Lease Inc (NYSE:GNL) have been assigned an average broker rating score of 3.00 (Hold) from the one brokers that provide coverage for the stock, Zacks Investment Research reports.
-One equities research analyst has rated the stock with a hold rating.
+Global Net Lease Inc (NYSE:GNL) has earned a consensus broker rating score of 3.00 (Hold) from the one analysts that provide coverage for the stock, Zacks Investment Research reports.
+One research analyst has rated the stock with a hold recommendation.

-Analysts have set a 12 month consensus target price of $22.00 for the company and are anticipating that the company will post $0.53 earnings per share for the current quarter, according to Zacks.
-Zacks has also assigned Global Net Lease an industry rank of 224 out of 265 based on the ratings given to related companies.
+Analysts have set a 12-month consensus price objective of $22.00 for the company and are anticipating that the company will post $0.53 EPS for the current quarter, according to Zacks.
+Zacks has also given Global Net Lease an industry rank of 233 out of 265 based on the ratings given to its competitors.

-GNL has been the topic of several analyst reports.
-Zacks Investment Research lowered shares of Global Net Lease from a “hold” rating to a “sell” rating in a research report on Wednesday, January 3rd.
-B. Riley set a $22.00 price target on shares of Global Net Lease and gave the stock a “buy” rating in a research report on Tuesday, February 27th.
+A number of analysts recently weighed in on the stock.
+B. Riley restated a “neutral” rating on shares of Global Net Lease in a research note on Friday, March 9th.
+Zacks Investment Research upgraded shares of Global Net Lease from a “sell” rating to a “hold” rating in a research note on Thursday, March 1st.

-The business also recently disclosed a monthly dividend, which will be paid on Tuesday, May 15th.
-Investors of record on Tuesday, May 8th will be paid a $0.1775 dividend.
-This represents a $2.13 annualized dividend and a yield of 12.67%.
-The ex-dividend date is Monday, May 7th.
-Global Net Lease’s payout ratio is 687.10%.
+The business also recently declared a monthly dividend, which was paid on Thursday, March 15th.
+Shareholders of record on Thursday, March 8th were paid a $0.1775 dividend.
+The ex-dividend date was Wednesday, March 7th.
+This represents a $2.13 annualized dividend and a yield of 12.72%.
+Global Net Lease’s dividend payout ratio is currently 687.10%.

-In related news, CEO James Larry Nelson acquired 6,000 shares of the company’s stock in a transaction that occurred on Monday, March 19th.
-The stock was acquired at an average price of $16.66 per share, with a total value of $99,960.00.
-Following the purchase, the chief executive officer now directly owns 8,000 shares in the company, valued at $133,280.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.19% of the stock is owned by corporate insiders.
+In related news, Director Edward M. Jr. Weil purchased 6,000 shares of the company’s stock in a transaction on Friday, March 16th.
+The shares were bought at an average cost of $16.72 per share, for a total transaction of $100,320.00.
+Following the completion of the purchase, the director now directly owns 22,018 shares of the company’s stock, valued at approximately $368,140.96.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Corporate insiders own 0.19% of the company’s stock.

-COPYRIGHT VIOLATION WARNING: This article was first published by Macon Daily and is owned by of Macon Daily.
-If you are reading this article on another publication, it was copied illegally and reposted in violation of US & international copyright & trademark laws.
-The legal version of this article can be viewed at https://macondaily.com/2018/03/28/zacks-global-net-lease-inc-gnl-given-consensus-rating-of-hold-by-analysts-2.html.
+TRADEMARK VIOLATION WARNING: “Zacks: Global Net Lease Inc (GNL) Given Consensus Rating of “Hold” by Analysts” was originally posted by Macon Daily and is owned by of Macon Daily.
+If you are accessing this article on another publication, it was copied illegally and republished in violation of United States & international trademark & copyright laws.
+The legal version of this article can be read at https://macondaily.com/2018/03/29/zacks-global-net-lease-inc-gnl-given-consensus-rating-of-hold-by-analysts-updated.html.

 Global Net Lease, Inc is a real estate investment trust.
 The Company’s business consists of owning, managing, operating, leasing, acquiring, investing in and disposing of real estate assets.
 It owns and invests in commercial properties principally in the United States, the United Kingdom and continental Europe that are then leased to companies.